knoepdan/CyberSecRappi/Learning/4_GainingAccess.md

 - adware
     - potentially unwanted (low risk)

-Malware is usually dealived via:
+Malware is usually delivered via:
 - E-Mail (most common)
 - Web (can be combined with email)
 - USB